 Add on the cooking time on the biscuit mix or for the recipe you are using.

-Add the biscuits to the stew after it has cooked for 20 minutes.
+Place the biscuits on the stew after it has cooked for 20 minutes.
 Continue cooking for the time indicated for the biscuits.

 Cook until the biscuits are cooked through and golden on the outside.